BEES: Business, Energy, Environment and Sustainability

 - EAS 402/502: Renewable Energy and its Impacts

 - ENVS 674-660: Life Cycle Analysis

 - LAW 919: Energy Law and Climate Change

 - CBE 505: Carbon Capture

 If a student believes that a course is missing from this list, they may petition the Faculty Advisors to the Concentration to add the course to the list prior to the start of the semester in which the course will be taken, or at the latest, within the first two weeks of the semester.
 Requests after a course have been completed will not be granted.
 The request should include a copy of the syllabus for the course and a brief statement as to why the course should be added.
-Courses that are likely to be approved are non-Wharton courses in which the primary focus is on topics relating to energy, environment, and sustainability, such as those listed here.
+Courses that are likely to be approved are non-Wharton courses in which the primary focus is on topics relating to energy, environment, and sustainability.
 Because this concentration is housed in the LGST Department, courses offered by LGST cannot be used toward the Business Breadth requirement.

 The Sustainability and Environmental Management Minor – This 6 cu University Interschool Minor is designed to give students broad exposure to an interdisciplinary approach to the study of the environment.
 Wharton students concentrating in Business, Energy, Environment, and Sustainability may not also take this University minor.